 If you have been charged with aggravated assault allegations in Pennsylvania, your entire future is on the line.
 An aggravated assault conviction means that you could spend up to 20 years in prison under PA laws.

-Much more severe than simple assault, aggravated assault occurs when the accused allegedly causes bodily injury intentionally, knowingly or recklessly, or when the accused puts another person in fear of bodily injury or causes serious injury by negligent use of a deadly weapon.
+Much more severe than simple assault, an aggravated assault occurs when the accused allegedly causes bodily injury intentionally, knowingly or recklessly, or when the accused puts another person in fear of bodily injury or causes serious injury by negligent use of a deadly weapon.

-When aggravated assault is listed on your permanent criminal record, you will be labeled as a violent felon, making it extremely difficult to find employment, an apartment, and a house or to take out a loan.
+When an aggravated assault is listed on your permanent criminal record, you will be labeled as a violent felon, making it extremely difficult to find employment, an apartment, and a house or to take out a loan.

 It is important to not feel hopeless or powerless.
 Until you have been convicted of aggravated assault you have many options in defending your innocence, your rights and your liberties.

 The Pittsburgh Aggravated Assault Attorneys at SMT Legal understand the implications that these charges can have on your life and they are compassionate to your situation.
 It is important to speak with a skilled criminal lawyer immediately after being charged in order to have the best chance of building a strong legal defense.

 Call our experienced and aggressive Pittsburgh Assault Lawyers for a free legal consultation.